The first Steklov eigenvalue of planar graphs and beyond: Introduction

 Recent developments on the Steklov problem are summarized in \cite{girouard_spectral_2017,colbois_recent_2024}.

 A graph $\cG = (V,E)$ is a tuple of the vertex set $V$ and the edge set $E$.
 Here the vertex set is a finite set and the edge set consists of edges $(x,y) \in V \times V$, which are pairs of vertices.
 The two vertices $x,y$ are called the ends of the edge $(x,y)$.
 In this paper, all graphs are simple.
 In other words, there is no loop (an edge with two identical ends), no multiedge (edges with the same ends), and the edges are undirected (edge $(x,y)$ is the edge $(y,x)$ as well).
 The boundary of the graph, denoted by $\delta \Omega$, is chosen as a non-empty subset of $V$, and we use $\Omega = V \backslash \delta \Omega$ for the set of rest vertices.
-In this paper, we restrict ourselves to the case where $\delta \Omega$ is a subset of the leaf set, namely the set of vertices of degree one.
-We assume that $|\delta \Omega| \geq 2$ to exclude the trivial cases.
+The leaf set is the set of vertices of degree one.

 We consider the Steklov problem on the pair $(\cG, \delta \Omega)$.
 For a real function $f \in \RR^V$ on $V$, we define the Laplacian operator $\Delta f$ by

 and the outward derivative operator $\displaystyle \frac{\partial}{\partial n}$ by